What is Considered a Sharp?

 How Should Sharps be Handled?

-Sharps are considered any object which might cause punctures, cuts, or wounds of any kind to the person handling them; simply, anything that can pierce the skin.
-The most obvious one in the dental office is the needle, but other items such as scalpels, broken dental instruments, disposable scissors, suture needles, orthodontic wires, root canal files, burs or diamonds, retainer bands, extracted teeth, stylets, broken glass, etc. are all considered sharps.
 Proper handling and disposal of the same is mandatory.
 OSHA (Occupational Safety and Health Act) operates for the safety of the employees.
-All sharps must be disposed of in a biohazard sharps container which has very specific guidelines.
-Within the sharps category is any item which may be contaminated after being used on a patient with infection must be properly disposed of in a labeled container.
-Obviously, reusable dental instruments must be cleaned of any debris, sterilized, and repackaged.
+Health professionals must dispose all sharps in a biohazard sharps container which has very specific guidelines.
+Within the sharps category is any item which may be contaminated after being used on a patient with infection.
+It must be properly disposed of in a labeled container.
+Obviously, health professionals must clean reusable dental instruments of any debris, and sterilize and repackage them.

-Certified biohazard waste or sharps containers should be placed in every operatory.
+Place certified biohazard waste or sharps containers in every operatory.
 They must allow operation by one hand and have openings that are obstructed so that no one can reach inside them.
 They should always be on the wall and out of reach of children.
-Sharps should never be forced into the container as there is danger of container failure or being pricked by a sharp.
+Never force sharps into the container as there is danger of container failure or being pricked by a sharp.
 There is a fill line easily seen on the sharps container and it should never be filled above that line.
 Also, do not store or maintain the sharps container in your facility.
 Send it out for disposal.

-The three P’s must always be kept in mind.
+Always keep in mind the three P’s.
 Protection of the planet, practice, and patients should always be a priority.
-Accidental injury to the patient, employee, or even a visitor should be guarded against.
+Guard against accidental injury to the patient, employee, or even a visitor.
 The liability relies on the doctor, health provider, clinic, company, or hospital generating the sharps.
 One must adhere to an environment of very limited handling, as well as proper handling of any sharp.

 Needle sticks create liabilities for the practice whether it be the patient or an employee.
 The practice is totally responsible for managing the health of the patient including testing and treatment.
 There are potential fines, penalties, possible revocation of the license, unwanted negative publicity, and possible difficulties with liability insurance.